 '''

-http://josefsson.org/libidn/releases/
+ftp://alpha.gnu.org/pub/gnu/libidn/

 '''

-The latest version is stored in a file, e.g., 'libidn-1.8.tar.gz' where the '1.8' value is the highest version number in the directory.
+The latest version is stored in a file, e.g., 'libidn-1.33.tar.gz' where the '1.33' value is the highest version number in the directory.

 The package is then extracted, configured and built like many other packages that use Autoconf.
-For detailed information on configuring and building it, refer to the 'INSTALL' file that is part of the distribution archive.
+For detailed information on configuring and building it, refer to the INSTALL file that is part of the distribution archive.